-Canon G5 X versus Panasonic TZ100
+Canon G5 X vs Panasonic TZ100

 The Canon PowerShot G5 X and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and January 2016.
 Both the G5X and the TZ100 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon G5 X and the Panasonic TZ100.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is notably smaller (15 percent) than the Canon G5 X. Moreover, the TZ100 is markedly lighter (12 percent) than the G5X.
 In this context, it is worth noting that neither the G5X nor the TZ100 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Canon G5 X»||112 mm||76 mm||44 mm||353 g||210||no||2015||799||latest||check|
+|Canon G5 X»||112 mm||76 mm||44 mm||353 g||210||n||Oct 2015||799||Canon G5 X|

-|Panasonic TZ100 (⇒ lft)||111 mm||65 mm||44 mm||312 g||300||no||2016||699||latest||check|
+|Panasonic TZ100«||111 mm||65 mm||44 mm||312 g||300||n||Jan 2016||699||Panasonic TZ100|

-|Canon G7 X Mark II (⇒ lft | rgt)||106 mm||61 mm||42 mm||319 g||265||no||2016||699||latest||check|
+|Canon G7 X Mark II« »||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||Canon G7 X Mark II|

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixels.
 This similarity in sensor specs implies that both the G5X and the TZ100 have the same pixel density, as well as the same pixel size.
 Moreover, the two cameras were released in close succession, so that their sensors are from the same technological generation.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.